engcivilgabriel/Projects/README.md

 <center><img src="Logo.png" height="200px"></center>

 # Projects
-Data science projects (beginner level)
+Repository for Data Science projects at a beginner level.
+The aim here was to train as I was learning.